cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   encoded as described in {{dep-encoding}}, and group binding factor as computed in {{frost-round-two}}).
-- Round two parameters and outputs: This lists the NUM_SIGNERS participants engaged in the protocol, identified by their integer index, along with their corresponding output signature and commitment share as produced in {{frost-round-two}}.
+- Round two parameters and outputs: This lists the NUM_SIGNERS participants engaged in the protocol, identified by their integer index, along with their corresponding output signature share and group commitment share as produced in {{frost-round-two}}.
 - Final output: This lists the aggregate signature as produced in {{frost-aggregation}}.

 ## FROST(Ed25519, SHA512)